simon-ritchie/apysc/docstring_markdowns/apysc/_callable/callable_util.md

 **[Returns]**

 - `default_vals`: dict
-  - Dictionary that has a argument name at key and default value at value.
-If argument has no default value, then `empty` object will be set.
+  - Dictionary with an argument name at key and default value at value.
+This interface sets the `empty` object if an argument has no default value.

 ## `get_method_class_name` function docstring